keva-dev/reactif/README.md

 The Vue-like APIs are easy to understand and work with (especially if you're coming from a Vue.js background)

 - Via NPM:

+You can also install directly into your project using NPM:

 ```
 npm install ractix